vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/04/048/02_niryuvANo_ashastIrniyutvA_N.md

 <details><summary>Griffith</summary>

-Removing curses, drawn by teams, with 1ndra, seated by thy side,
+Removing curses, drawn by teams, with Indra, seated by thy side,
      O Vayu, on refulgent car come to the drinking of the juice.
 </details>